A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Problem Setting

 \section{Problem Setting}

 We consider an LLM-Modulo setting~\cite{kambhampati2024llms}, where the LLM produces candidate solutions and an engineered system verifies their validity, reprompting the LLM upon failure.
 Our verifier is a probabilistically complete TAMP system based on PDDLStream (e.g., \adaptive{} or \bilevel{}).
-This requires access to a formal definition of the problem in PDDLStream, so we do not consider situations where the LLM itself must design the formalization or abstractions for the problem---prior work has considered this alternative setting~\cite{liu2023llm,athalye2024pixels}.
+This requires access to a formal definition of the problem in PDDLStream.

-In principle, it would be possible to use the LLM to either 1)~directly produce plans given the PDDLStream problem or 2)~dictate an algorithmic flow that determines when to alternate between task planning and stream evaluation.
-However, we intuit that LLM-based planners are more likely to succeed if they are guided by an existing TAMP algorithm.
-In consequence, we focus on assessing the ability of the LLM to act as a replacement for individual components of a TAMP system: the task planner and the stream evaluator.
+Alternatively, the LLM could directly produce plans or dictate the TAMP algorithm for alternating between task planning and stream evaluation.
+However, we consider a setting that provides additional guidance to the LLM to increase its chances of success.
+The TAMP algorithm guides the search, and the LLM replaces individual components of the system: the task planner or stream evaluator.

 We are interested in the generalization ability of LLMs to completely new problems.
 While we have no guarantees that the LLM did not encounter similar problems in its training data, we prevent further leakage by providing zero examples of solved problems to the LLM---i.e., we evaluate its zero-shot planning ability.
 We consider the LLM planner successful if, within the allotted time, it produces a sequence of actions and stream outputs that achieves the PDDLStream goal.